 The authors propose a nature-friendly approach to create self-healing superhydrophobic materials, on which severe physical and chemical damages can be easily healed by remaking surface chemical makeup and microstructures.
-Such materials can be prepared "syneresis" organosilanes followed based the reactive hydrolysis/polycondensation reactions with in moisture air.
+Such materials can be prepared "syneresis" the organosilanes followed based on of reactive bv hydrolysis/polycondensation reactions with moisture in air.
 The resulting superhydrophobic surfaces exhibited excellent self-healing properties against UV/ozone exposure or severe mechanical damages.
 The oxidized/damaged surfaces can be healed and regenerated superhydrophobicity by simply leaving samples in air for 30 min to several hours.
 Our superhydrophobic materials with self-healing abilities undoubtedly show great potential for applications in a variety of engineering fields.